SwiftGraphs/Grape/README.md

 Grape uses simd to calculate position and velocity.
 Currently it takes ~0.05 seconds to iterate 120 times over the example graph(2D).
 (77 vertices, 254 edges, with manybody, center, collide and link forces.
 Release build on a M1 Max, tested with command `swift test -c release`)

-Due to the iteration over simd lanes, going 3D will hurt performance. (~0.075 seconds for the same graph and same configs.)
+For 3D simulation, it takes ~0.07 seconds for the same graph and same configs.

 <br/>